What is Pericardiocentesis?

-This can cause uncomfortable pressure on the heart and chest as well as dyspnea (shortness of breath) and coughing.
-The accumulation of too much fluid in the pericardial sac can be very dangerous because it can interfere with the heart working.
+This can cause pressure on the heart leading to dyspnea (shortness of breath) and coughing.
+The accumulation of too much fluid is dangerous because it can interfere with the heart working.

 Pericardial effusion can complicate cases of pleural and peritoneal mesothelioma.
 They can also occur in the very rare primary pericardial mesothelioma cases.

 Although a pericardiocentesis cannot usually lead to a definitive diagnosis of pericardial mesothelioma, it can effectively treat symptoms of the cancer and potentially prevent further fluid buildup in the pericardium.

 What to Expect from a Pericardiocentesis